up42/up42-py/docs/30-second-example.md

 <br>

 !!!
 Success "Success!"
-    If you were able to complete this tutorial you can continue with the basic and advanced examples to explore further capabilities of our SDK, or also continue with the with the [Structure chapter](structure.md)!
+    If you were able to complete this tutorial you can continue with the [detailed example](/up42-py/guides/detailed-example/)! for further explanation of the basic flow of our SKD, or also continue with the with the [Structure chapter](structure.md)!